 The Vancouver International Wine Festival is produced by the Vancouver International Wine Festival Society, which has three mandates: provide an informative, educational and entertaining wine experience for public and trade; be a premier marketing opportunity for the wine industry and festival partners; and raise funds for the Bard on the Beach Theatre Society.

 Since inception in 1979, the festival has raised $8.7 million for the performing arts in Vancouver.
 Since September 2012, the charitable partner has been Bard on the Beach Theatre Society.
-Over the past three years, the festival has raised more than $400,000 for Bard.
+Over the past four years, the festival has raised more than $950,000 for Bard.

 Bacchanalia Gala Dinner + Auction

 Bacchanalia Gala Dinner + Auction is the centrepiece of the festival and one of the most spectacular events in the city.
 The auction includes unique culinary and wine experiences, excursions and extravaganzas.
 The dinner, which begins with a sparkling wine reception, is the ultimate in wine and food pairing, featuring five sensational courses paired with nine outstanding wines.
 The gala features a raffle prize of a trip for two, as well as guest gifts.
 The gala chair is Jana Maclagan; gala manager is Kelly Snider.

 Festival week runs Monday-Sunday and features seven days of events open to the general public, including tastings, seminars, minglers and a range of wine and food events.

 - A launch party featuring the theme country wines